Private Septic Systems

 Share & Bookmark, Press Enter to show all options, press Tab go to next option

-A typical conventional system has three main components, the integrity of which impact the ability of the entire system to function properly. building sewer, septic tank, distribution box, drainfield pond, ground waterIn Woodbury County, the Siouxland Distict Health Department holds the primary responsibility for regulation of private septic systems serving 4 homes or fewer or less than 15 people.
-Siouxland Distict Health oversees any individuals, homeowners, or contractors installing systems to ensure compliance with the minimum state standards developed by the DNR.
+A typical conventional system has three main components, the integrity of which impact the ability of the entire system to function properly. building sewer, septic tank, distribution box, drainfield pond, ground waterIn Woodbury County, the Siouxland District Health Department holds the primary responsibility for regulation of private septic systems serving 4 homes or fewer or less than 15 people.
+Siouxland District Health oversees any individuals, homeowners, or contractors installing systems to ensure compliance with the minimum state standards developed by the DNR.
 Chapter 69: Onsite Wastewater Treatment and Disposal

 The DNR standards specify siting and construction requirements relative to the primary and secondary treatment portions of the sewage disposal systems as well as minimum depth to groundwater, minimum separation distances to potable water sources, and maximum percolation rates for soils.
 The DNR standards are primarily a prescriptive code giving design criteria for each alternative type of secondary treatment system permitted.
 The Siouxland District Health Department does have the authority to allow alternative or innovative performance based systems.